 If you want to work at WilmerHale, top grades, intellectual curiosity, and a desire to excel are a must, but the firm doesn’t limit itself to candidates from top law schools.
 Instead, WilmerHale wants to hire people who fit the firm culture.
 Clerkships and prior work experience also help you get a foot in the door.
 Lawyers value the social nature of the firm and the fact that work-life balance is supported and respected.
 While there is a hierarchy at the firm, it isn’t hierarchical, with partners and senior associates taking the time to work with and develop junior associates.
 Partners are accessible and open to collaboration and discussion around performance.
 The firm is transparent regarding decision-making, and associates have a communication task force to openly discuss any is...

 With 1,000 lawyers across the U.S., Asia, and Europe, WilmerHale is a litigation powerhouse, known especially for its work in IP, securities, and appellate litigation, as well as its life sciences and technology experience.
-The firm counsels in a range of industries, including aviation; big data, Brexit; education; energy, environment, and natural resources; financial services; health care; insurance; media and entertainment; national securities; professional services; and technology.
+The firm counsels in a range of industries, including aviation; big data; education; energy, environment, and natural resources; financial services; health care; insurance; media and entertainment; national security; professional services; and technology.